operator-framework/enhancements/enhancements/pipeline-tooling.md

 #### Design Proposal

-To design a migration, we'll paint a picture of a plausible final and work backward from there.
+To design a migration, we'll paint a picture of a plausible final design and work backward from there.

 On top of conformance with the rest of the ecosystem, the value-add of bundles and indexes for upstream-community-operators a reduction in operator manifests managed in the repository.
 Ideally, these new features will shrink the operator inclusion mechanism from a set of directories to a finite number of config files.